WilliamMerino/Bank-Loan-Recommendation-Tool/README.md

   - Dependencies: CSV, DataFrames, PrettyTables
   - The project has a valid Project.toml (name/uuid) so `using BankLoanRecommendationTool` works after `] activate .`.
   - Note: src/main.jl will also attempt to bootstrap core deps if missing.
+  - No-preinstall fallback: If PrettyTables is not installed and you run files directly, the app will fall back to a simple ASCII table so it still runs.

 Run (CLI)
 - Option A: one-file launcher